Dan Howdle | May 4th, 2022

 Virgin Media provides the fastest widely available broadband in the UK.
 But a good broadband service doesn’t depend on speed alone, so is Virgin broadband any good?

-Virgin Media is the leader in the UK when it comes to broadband speeds, with average download speeds of 1000Mbps on its top package.
-BT is working on delivering ultrafast fibre connections with speeds up to 900Mbps to more households, but currently only a small percentage of UK residents can receive this.
+Virgin Media is the market leader in the UK when it comes to broadband speeds, with average download speeds of 1130Mbps on its top package.
+In fact, this makes it the fastest widely available broadband provider in the country.
+BT now offers ultrafast full fibre connections with speeds up to 900Mbps to UK households, but currently only a small percentage of UK residents can receive this.
 (Check out our guide for more about ultrafast broadband.)
+However, Virgin's top speed is now available to all of its customers – so it really is the leader.

 Virgin’s broadband is not only fast, it’s also reliable.
 But whether it’s right for you will come down to whether you need or want all that speed, and of course whether or not you can get it where you live.
 Our guide can help you to work out what internet speed you might need for your household.

-Virgin Media is still not as widely available as services that operate on the Openreach network, such as BT, so you may find it’s not yet available in your area.
+Being an option for around 55% of UK households, Virgin Media is still not as widely available as services that operate on the Openreach network, such as BT, so you may find it’s not yet offered in your area.
 It’s also worth bearing in mind that should you move to a new area that is not covered by Virgin and have to cancel your service mid contract, you may still be charged early termination fees.

 Virgin Media is miles ahead of the top speeds offered by the likes of BT and Sky.
-Its top-tier Ultimate Oomph Bundle (which includes TV) offers average speeds of an awesome 630Mbps and customers can now get 1000Mbps or more with the Gig1 service.
+Its top-tier Ultimate Volt Bundle (which includes TV) offers average speeds of an awesome 1130Mbps with its Gig1 Fibre Broadband service.
 Even Virgin Media’s slowest broadband deal (54Mbps) is faster than many ‘fast fibre’ deals from other UK providers.

 |Package||Download speed||Upload speed|